Skip to main content

 Scott and I went to the dogs home to say our goodbyes to Ruby.
 Whilst there Scott asked if they had any other puppies up for adoption and that's when they took us to see Beetle (Hamish).

-His kennel name was Beetle, he was an 8 week old Jack Russell cross and he had been found wandering the streets of Glenorchy before being taken to the dogs home.
+His kennel name was Beetle, he was a 7 week old Jack Russell cross and he had been found wandering the streets of Glenorchy before being taken to the dogs home.
 He had been in the dogs home since 7th November but had only just been put up for adoption the day we spotted him.
 He was too young to be put up for adoption when he first entered the home and he still had to be weaned.

 We asked the dogs home to keep him for us until we took the kids in to see him, we went home and took them in to see him right away, it was love at first sight and we knew he was the one for us.